 Another highly stable inert metal, platinum is biocompatible and is also an excellent conductor.
 Very fine platinum wires are used for internal electronic implants, such as pacemakers and hearing aids.
 Itā€™s also showing promise in applications for neurological disorders and in monitoring brain waves.

-platinum dental crowns
+Platinum dental crowns

 9. Silver